danbev/learning-v8/notes/heap.md

 on the type of contents that should be stored there, for example for code objects it would be executable.

-So that will return the address to the new mapping, this will return us to
+So that will return the address to the new mapping, this will return us to:
 ```c++
 void* OS::Allocate(void* hint, size_t size, size_t alignment,
                    MemoryPermission access) {